FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 * **Chemical Oxygen Demand (COD)** is the quantity of matter measured which chemical method that need to be oxygenized in water.
 * Any discharge of effluent with high **BOD** accelerated bacterial growth which, in turn, consumes and thus, reduces the oxygen levels.
 * No single identified and or recommended sensors can be used with high confidence to perform an appropriate model measure the reflectance of water from **DO**, **COD**, **BOD**.
 Several water quality models were developed to relate exponential, and logarithmic regression.

+According to @gholizadeh_comprehensive_2016, there is no single identified or recommended sensor to be used to perform water reflectance model to measure DO, COD, BOD.

 **Como se los evalúa tradicionalmente?**